 The questionnaire consisted of five statements and the participant was asked to indicate to what extent they agreed or disagreed with each statement.
 The five statements were as follows:

-The software product fits the overall design of the website
+The software product fits the overall design of the website.

-The information presented on pages was easy to understand
+The information presented on pages was easy to understand.

-The software product performed well
+The software product performed well.

-The interface is well presented
+The interface is well presented.

-The interface was easy to use
+The interface was easy to use.

 Responses were based on a scale ranging from Strongly agree through to Strongly disagree.The responses to each statement were extremely positive, ranging from 80% to 100% strong agreement from all participants and agreement in all other cases across all statements.
 Figure X illustrates the responses to each statement by all participants.